 Debbie Hart, founding President and CEO of BioNJ, is dedicated to the mission and work of BioNJ.
 She worked alongside New Jersey’s biotechnology industry leaders to establish BioNJ in 1994 and has been dedicated to the organization since then.
 Debbie has been active on the boards and committees of numerous government and academic institutions.

 Debbie was recently named by Governor Christie to the New Jersey Commission on Higher Education and Business Partnerships and appointed to the New Jersey Biotechnology Task Force.
-She is also a founding board member and officer of OpportunityNJ, a non-profit organization working toward a strong and sustainable State economy, and is on the board of the New Jersey Chamber of Commerce and is a member of the Board of Directors for Choose New Jersey.
+She is also a founding board member and officer of OpportunityNJ, a non-profit organization working toward a strong and sustainable State economy; is on the board of the New Jersey Chamber of Commerce and is a member of the Board of Directors for Choose New Jersey.